Darsi

 Darsi is a municipality town in Prakasam district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Darsi mandal in Kanigiri revenue division.
 It is located at the foot of the Nallamala Hills.
-It is approximately 20 km away from Podili and approx. 33 km away from Addanki.
+It is approximately 60 km away from Ongole and approx. 33 km away from Addanki.

 Geography

 Darsi is located at in the Prakasam district of Andhra Pradesh.
 Darsi is a town at the foot of the Nallamala Hills.
 It is a plain region in the coromandal region.
 It is surrounded by small mountain ranges to the north and Pulipadu Pond to the east.

 History

 Before British rule, Darsi was called Darshanapuri, named by an ancient Andhra king.

 Economy

 Agriculture is the primary occupation of the residents.
 Dairy farming is also a common allied occupation.
 There are at least six milk processing centers, which export milk to distant places such as Hyderabad.
 Many clothing stores and jewellery shops are present on Pottisriramulu Street.
 Darsi is also home to a few hospitals.

 Darsi has many branches of India's biggest banks including: SBI, HDFC Bank, Axis Bank, ICICI Bank, Union Bank of India, Andhra Bank and Punjab National Bank and Andhra Pragathi Grameena Bank.